keithy/ign-tool/README.md

 ## Config Files

 Grown looks for config files in a number of places.
-This is configured in groan.locations Edit this locations file to use your own project name for it's own config files.
+This is configured in groan.locations.
+Edit the groan.locations file to use your own project name for it's own config files.

 ## Sub-Commands